 When I was a child, I spake as a child, I understood as a child, I thought as a child; but when I became a man, I put away childish things.
 I Cor.
 13:11

-This doesn’t say, When I a became a teenager (or adolescent.)
+This doesn’t say When I became a teenager (or adolescent.)
 God looks at teens as an adult in training.
 They don’t just magically become an adult when they turn 18.

 Adulthood is a process that begins when they turn 12 years old.
 Teens will never again have the opportunity to learn and prepare that they have during their teen years.

 - seek wisdom

 As Christian parents, we need to challenge and prepare our children and teens to stand up to peer pressure.
 They need to be the ones leading, rather than following.